IIT-Lab/mmWave_Comm_Simulator/README.md

     * *Pathloss* -- which model?
 Phased Transmitter + Receiver (pre-amp + post-amp noise etc modeling)

+Implemented, see *apply_pathloss* function inside *s_phased_channel*

     * Large-scale shadowing?

+Pending to discuss.

     * LoS probability?

+Refer to blockage, section 7.6.4 of TR38.901.
+Pending to implement.

     * Mobility (Doppler shift only)

+Yes, better to have, easy to do.

+    * Oxygen absorption

+Yes, one line of code -- pending to implement